vviguie/hugo-website/content/courses/GETEC/session1.md

 #### References cited in the course
 - [Planetary boundaries](https://science.sciencemag.org/content/347/6223/1259855)
+  - the updates of the original article can be found [here](https://www.stockholmresilience.org/research/planetary-boundaries.html)
 - Global and French increases in average temperature
   - The famous ["warming stripes" graph](https://showyourstripes.info/)
   - [Observed temperature changes everywhere in the world](https://www.carbonbrief.org/mapped-how-every-part-of-the-world-has-warmed-and-could-continue-to-warm) on carbonbrief.org.
 - [Summary for policy makers of the 6th IPCC report (2021)](https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_SPM.pdf)
 - [Chiffres clés du climat, France, Europe et Monde](https://www.statistiques.developpement-durable.gouv.fr/edition-numerique/chiffres-cles-du-climat-2023/en/) ([French Version here](https://www.statistiques.developpement-durable.gouv.fr/chiffres-cles-du-climat-france-europe-et-monde-edition-2023))
 - [Global carbon project](https://www.globalcarbonproject.org/) for the latest figures about the greenhouse gases emissions and concentration in the atmosphere
-- The ["spaghetti graph"](https://www.wri.org/data/world-greenhouse-gas-emissions-2016) of all greenhouse gases emissions in the world.
+- The ["spaghetti graph"](https://www.climatewatchdata.org/key-visualizations?visualization=2) of all greenhouse gases emissions in the world.
 - [Emissions by sector: where do greenhouse gases come from?](https://ourworldindata.org/emissions-by-sector) by [Our World in Data](https://ourworldindata.org/)

 ## Evolution of greenhouse gases emissions